jberthault/MIDILab/README.md

 If it works, you can use this configuration as a MIDI player.
 To play a MIDI file, you must first populate the playlist.
 This can be done in two ways :
 - By dropping files in the playlist area directly from a file explorer
-- By right-clicking in the playlist area, there will be an option "Browse Files"
+- By right-clicking in the playlist area, and select the option "Browse Files"

 ## Architecture